Canopy soils: Distribution and evolution

-Canopy Soils and Nitrogen Cycle
+Canopy soils and nitrogen cycle

-Recent research has shown that canopy soils are involved in biogeochemical cycling, specifically nitrogen cycling.
+Canopy soils are involved in biogeochemical cycling, specifically nitrogen cycling.
 The nitrogen cycling process observed in canopy soils not only contributes heavily to growth within the canopy, but can also affect the fertility of soil on the forest floor.
 The rate at which canopy soils release nitrogen is higher than that of forest floors, likely meaning canopy soils are a main siphon of nitrogen for epiphytes within a canopy.
 However, canopy soils' rate of gross nitrification is around the same or even lower compared to that of forest floor soil.
 This could be due to the higher acidity measured in canopy soils than observed in forest floor soils.

 The nitrogen cycling process that occurs within canopy soils is an important source of nitrogen for epiphytes throughout different elevations.
 The same way that epiphytes and canopy soils share a symbiotic relationship, forest floor soils and canopy soils are also reliant on one another.
 Decreasing nutrient availability in the forest floor soil can harm canopy soil proliferation.
 Nitrogen gas fixation within canopy soils is tied closely with environmental variation as a whole, but specifically, this process is dependent on seasonal changes in tropical rainforest biomes.

-Conservation and Impact
+Conservation and impact

 Canopy soils play a role in providing habit for a diverse array of plants and animals, forest nutrient cycling and other biogeochemical cycles as well as biodiversity within ecosystems.
 Epiphyte prevalence and vitality contribute to the impact of these factors.
 The process by which epiphyte communities develop and proliferate is slow and vulnerable to changes in climate, temperature, and overall disturbances.
 Abundance of canopy soil is linked to larger trees as these trees provide more canopy for which soil can exist.
 Larger canopy soil ecosystems, while more abundant, are at higher risk of being affected by both climate change and other natural disruptions as well as human-made interferences.

 Canopy soils are challenging to study as they are highly vulnerable to environmental changes.
 Canopy soil ecosystems disappear at a faster rate they can be studied.
 This is especially prevalent in old-growth forests.
 Human disturbance such as logging and climate change are leading contributors to the degradation of canopy soils and respective forests they occupy.

 Old-growth forests in general and those with greater amounts of epiphytic activity have higher levels of biodiversity, species richness, and abundance of organisms compared to that of secondary forests.
 Considering that canopy soil proliferation is dependent upon healthy epiphyte development, threats to epiphyte vitality harm canopy soil ecosystems.
 Epiphyte populations are extremely vulnerable to a variety of changes within the climate.
 For example, epiphytes have been found to obtain a considerable amount of their diet from sources in the atmosphere.
 When atmospheric changes occur, epiphytes struggle to persist due to a lack of suitable nutrients.
 Epiphyte deterioration negatively affects canopy soil life as well as ecosystem function.
 Epiphytes act as a food and water resource for many animals that live in canopy soil ecosystems while also providing habitat.